Brian Redban

-Brian Reichle (born August 4, 1974), known professionally as Brian Redban or redban, is an American podcast producer, podcast host and comedian.
-He is the original producer and co-host of The Joe Rogan Experience, co-host of the Kill Tony podcast and founder of the Deathsquad podcast network, the original publishing network of Your Mom's House podcast.
-In 2023, he became the co-owner of the Sunset Strip Comedy Club alongside Anthony Hashem and Christina Alvarado.
+Brian Reichle (born August 4, 1974), known professionally as Brian Redban or simply Redban (also stylized as redban), is an American podcast producer and podcast host.
+He is the original producer and co-host of The Joe Rogan Experience, co-host of the Kill Tony podcast and the founder of the Deathsquad podcast network, the original publishing network of Your Mom's House podcast.
+In 2023, Redban became the co-owner of the Sunset Strip Comedy Club alongside Anthony Hashem and Christina Alvarado.

 Early life

-Redban was born in Columbus, Ohio.
+Redban was born Brian Reichle in Colombus, Ohio.
 He was self-taught in video editing and was working at Gateway 2000 when Joe Rogan hired him to film, produce and edit videos full-time.

 Career

 The Joe Rogan Experience

 After producing videos for Doug Stanhope, and after receiving severance from the closure of the Gateway 2000 computer store where he was employed, Redban accepted an offer from Rogan to film him during comedy tours.
 His interest in live streaming services led him to expand his video production.
 The Joe Rogan Experience launched on December 24, 2009, and Redban remained the sole producer until late 2013 when Jamie Vernon was hired to help with an increased number of podcasts.
 Vernon subsequently took over as the full time producer of the show.
 Redban has since been a guest on the show many times.

 Redban filmed the confrontation between Carlos Mencia and Joe Rogan in 2007.